skitourenguru/Routes/README.md

 * OpenData (Medium Term Goal)

 Remarks:
 * Despite the formal definition of the format [GeoJson](https://gdal.org/en/stable/drivers/vector/geojson.html) it is possible to store the EPSG code in the node **crs**.
+See chapter 4 of [RFC_7946](https://datatracker.ietf.org/doc/html/rfc7946).

 # Regions